privateprep/coding-space-website/src/pages/custom/safety-policy.md

       **Will there be remote learning for students if classes are canceled due to Covid?**

-      > If we make the decision to temporarily close in-person sessions due to rising Covid cases, virtual classes with the same schedule will replace in person until we reopen.
+      > If we make the decision to temporarily close in-person sessions due to rising Covid cases, virtual classes with the same schedule will replace in-person classes until we reopen.

       **Face Masks**